ZhaoqiangShen/TSFA/README.md

 This is a beta version.

-Please refer and cite if you use this in your research:
+Please refer and cite if you use TSFA in your research:

 Mishra, V., Guo, X., Delgado, M. R. and Huang, H. (2015), Toward tract-specific fractional anisotropy (TSFA) at crossing-fiber regions with clinical diffusion MRI.
 Magn Reson Med, 74: 1768–1779. doi: 10.1002/mrm.25548